bdrewery/irccd/doc/ldoc/lua/topics/2-Plugin-creation.md

 We will create our new plugin under the home user plugin path.
 If you're running on Unix systems it is usually *${XDG\_CONFIG\_HOME}/.irccd/plugins*.

 So let start by creating a plugin named **repeater.lua**.
-So, on my system the file will live as */home/markand/.config/irccd/plugins/repeater.lua*.
+On my system the file will live as */home/markand/.config/irccd/plugins/repeater.lua*.

 ### Register the callback